 “We really wanted to do our film and we really wanted to do it all together as our last project before we go in different directions,” explains Julien Posnic, a French filmmaker.
 “The path we followed was quite unusual.
 Usually, it’s not like that at all when you produce a film!”

 Instead of first writing the project, presenting it to TV channels to get funds, and starting filming once approved, the young team decided to gather funds themselves to be able to head to India to film.
-“I started working on a series of film for France 3 Brittany with other colleagues from my cohort,” explains Julien.
+“I started working on a series of films for France 3 Brittany with other colleagues from my cohort,” explains Julien.
 “That was one of the many things we did to finance our movie.”

 “We were not saving anything for us but saving everything for the film.
 We also managed to get some funds from the region, the university, and other public funds.”
 The team also launched a campaign on the crowdfunding platform Kiss Kiss Bank Bank to raise more funds.